Backup: Storage media

 Regardless of the repository model that is used, the data has to be copied onto an archive file data storage medium.
 The medium used is also referred to as the type of backup destination.

 Magnetic tape

 Magnetic tape was for a long time the most commonly used medium for bulk data storage, backup, archiving, and interchange.
 It was previously a less expensive option, but this is no longer the case for smaller amounts of data.
 Tape is a sequential access medium, so the rate of continuously writing or reading data can be very fast.
 While tape media itself has a low cost per space, tape drives are typically dozens of times as expensive as hard disk drives and optical drives.
+Tape media are generally rotated on a schedule so at least one set is off-site in case something should happen to the building where the primary copy of the data lives.

 Many tape formats have been proprietary or specific to certain markets like mainframes or a particular brand of personal computer.
 By 2014 LTO had become the primary tape technology.
 The other remaining viable "super" format is the IBM 3592 (also referred to as the TS11xx series).
 The Oracle StorageTek T10000 was discontinued in 2016.